AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

 <!--For more on using the query editor, see the [Editing queries](../../automating/using/editing-queries.md) section.-->

 ## Example {#control-group-example}

+Below is an example showing how to define a control group using both methods: extracting profiles from the main target and using a query to exclude a specific population.

 1. Create a workflow.
 The detailed steps to create a workflow are presented in the [Building a workflow](../../automating/using/building-a-workflow.md) section.
 1. In **[!UICONTROL Activities]** > **[!UICONTROL Targeting]**, drag and drop a [Query](../../automating/using/query.md) activity.
 Double-click the activity to define your target. <!--For example, in **[!UICONTROL Shortcuts]**, drag and drop **[!UICONTROL Profile]**, select **[!UICONTROL Age]** with the operator **[!UICONTROL Greater than]** and type 25 in the **[!UICONTROL Value]** field.-->